CLIENT CONCERN POLICY

 When all information is reviewed, the NFCHC may decide to do one of the following:

-• Take no further action if the complaint does not warrant it.
+• Take no further action if the concern does not warrant it.

 • Take further action internally, i.e. revising policies and procedures or providing additional training or education.